NickolasBoyer/willwillems/posts/gmail-send-with-google-domains.md

 Fill in the email address you'd like to add and click "Next Step".

-We'll need to generate an app password, go to [the App Passwords panel in your account settings](https://myaccount.google.com/apppasswords) and generate a new one for the app "Mail" and select device "Other (Custom name)".
+For this next step we'll need to generate an app password, go to [the App Passwords panel in your account settings](https://myaccount.google.com/apppasswords) and generate a new one for the app "Mail" and select device "Other (Custom name)".
 Give it a name like "Mail My Company".

 You'll now be shown your new app password, you'll only be able to copy this once.

 ![Generate App PW](https://i.imgur.com/6OmZTOp.png)

-Fill in the app password along with your other details.
-Make sure the port is set correctly to 465.
+Fill in the app password along with your other details. **Make sure the port is set correctly to 465**.

 ![Email Data](https://i.imgur.com/XSR12Go.png)